frenchytheasian/cougarjams-git/README.md

     - Run the command `git add .` to add all files in the current directory to the staging area
     - Run the command `git commit -m "Added HelloWorld.txt"` to commit the files in the staging area
     - Run the command `git push` to push your commits to github
-    - You should now see your changes on github